ultrafunkamsterdam/toraio/README.md

 Does it work for **requests** package? and **urllib**? and plain **sockets** ?
 -----
-yes! aitor.Pool() is a context manager which, while in context, patches the low level socket library, so it's usage is easy and compatible for almost all setups/libraries.
+yes! toraio.Pool() is a context manager which, while in context, patches the low level socket library, so it's usage is easy and compatible for almost all setups/libraries.